Es Grau – Cap de Favàritx

-As of June 1, the Favàritx lighthouse area will not be accessible by private car, and access will only be allowed by public transport, with a shuttle bus system that will depart from the Maó bus station.
+During the tourist season, the Favàritx lighthouse area will not be accessible by private car, and access will only be allowed by public transport, with a shuttle bus system that will depart from the Maó bus station.
 Check out bus times and frequencies

 Accommodation and logistics on Camí de Cavalls